 A rarity for European services: this is an independently-owned development.
-It is a small complex and quite cramped.
+It was a small complex, but it was expanded in 2020.

-Catering: Supermac's, Insomnia coffee, Spar Express Shops: Spar Express Main Amenities: Tourist Information, Showers, Picnic Area, Children's Soft Play Area, Electric Vehicle Charging Point (ESB Ecars) Motel: none Forecourt: Texaco, Air1 AdBlue
+Catering: Supermac's, Papa John's Pizza, Insomnia coffee, Spar Express, Boston Donuts Shops: Spar Express Main Amenities: Tourist Information, Children's Soft Play Area, Electric Vehicle Charging Point (ESB Ecars), Showers Motel: none Forecourt: Texaco, Air1 AdBlue, Car Wash

 Parking is free of charge and available for up to two hours only.